-There are a plethora of web browsers available at our fingertips as of now.
-While some are focused on the privacy front, others are mostly inclined towards providing a plentitude of features.
-However, the gaming domain is something that has been left untouched until now.
+There are many web browsers available at our fingertips now.
+During some focus on the privacy front, others are primarily inclined towards providing a plentitude of features.
+However, the gaming domain has been left untouched until now.

-Opera Browser seems to have struck a chord, just at the right time.
+Opera Browser seems to have struck a chord at the right time.
 With the launch of Opera GX, the browser would exclusively cater to the needs of the gaming genre.

-You would be getting all the features that the standard Opera browser has to offer.
+You would get all the features that the standard Opera browser offers.
 And like its parent, it is also based on the Chromium source code.
 But this is just the tip of the iceberg.

-The browser even allows you to set certain restrictions on how much RAM, CPU, and network bandwidth you want to allocate to it so that your other apps and software could function efficiently.
-Then it has also added tons of customization options, right from themes, UI/UX, to various sound effects.
+The browser even allows you to set certain restrictions on how much RAM, CPU, and network bandwidth you want to allocate to it so that your other apps and software can function efficiently.
+Then it has also added tons of customization options, from themes and UI/UX to various sound effects.

 Moreover, there is also an addition of numerous third-party apps specially crafted for the gaming segment.
-Well, these are just some of its features set; there exist truckloads of others.
+These are just some of its features set; truckloads of others exist.
 And this guide shall make you aware of just that.
 So without further ado, let’s get started —

-Here are some of the noteworthy and important features of the GX browser that managed to catch our attention.
+Here are some noteworthy and essential features of the GX browser that caught our attention.

-Network Limiter functionality, you could set a maximum bandwidth restriction on your browser.
-Upon doing so, Opera GX would make sure not to exceed this limit, whether it is for upload or download purposes.
-For users having a slow internet connection, this feature could prove to be quite a handy one, as they could then efficiently allocate the network usage across all their apps.
+You could set a maximum bandwidth restriction on your browser for Network Limiter functionality.
+Upon doing so, Opera GX would ensure not to exceed this limit, whether for upload or download purposes.
+This feature could be pretty handy for users with a slow internet connection, as they could efficiently allocate the network usage across all their apps.

-To try it out, head over to the left menu, click on the GX Control icon and enable the Network Limiter toggle.
+To try it out, head to the left menu, click the GX Control icon, and enable the Network Limiter toggle.
 Then select the maximum bandwidth that the browser could use from the drop-down menu.

-As is evident from its name, this feature allows you to put a cap on the maximum system resources that the browser could use.
+As is evident from its name, this feature allows you to cap the maximum system resources the browser can use.
 Once you limit the total processor power that GX could use, the other games and software could use the remaining prowess and work accordingly.

-Like the other two limiters, CPU Limited could also access this right from the GX Control section from the left menu bar itself.
+Like the other two limiters, CPU Limited could also access this right from the GX Control section of the left menu bar.

-This brings out a well-detailed information tab about the total RAM and CPU resources the browser is currently consuming.
-Alongside that, it provides a one-click button to close all the accounts at one go.
-And as you might have guessed by now, yes, the Tabs Killer is also placed within the GX Control domain itself.
+This brings out a well-detailed information tab about the total RAM and CPU resources the browser consumes.
+It also provides a one-click button to close all the accounts in one go.
+And as you might have guessed by now, the Tabs Killer is also placed within the GX Control domain.

 Users generally have a knack for keeping many tabs opened at once.
-While this leads to multitasking, finding the right one from the plethora of already opened ones could prove to be a challenging task.
+While this leads to multitasking, finding the right one from the plethora of already opened ones could be challenging.
 This is where the Workspace feature could come in handy.